simonen/obsidian/LINUX 1/SOFTWARE MANAGEMENT/Fedora Package Management.md

 rpm -q[ a i l d c f p R ] "PACKAGE"
 ```

--qa: Lists all installed packages.
+- `-qa`: Lists all installed packages.
 Used with grep to find a specific package:
--qi:  To find info about a specific package:
+- `-qi`:  To find info about a specific package:
--ql:  To list all files in a package:
+- `-ql`:  To list all files in a package:
--qd: To list documentation files of a package only
+- `-qd`: To list documentation files of a package only
--qc: To list configuration files only:
+- `-qc`: To list configuration files only:
--p: package is not installed but provided as a file path
+- `-p`: package is not installed but provided as a file path
--q  --scripts: To query a rpm package for containing scripts
+- `-q --scripts`  : To query a rpm package for containing scripts
--qR: Show dependencies of a RPM package
+- `-qR`: Show dependencies of a RPM package
--q --changes: See the changelog for a package
+- `-q --changes`: See the changelog for a package
--q: shows the version of the installed package
+- `-q`: Shows the version of the installed package

 To find which package a file belongs to: